Last updated: June 15, 2026

 |---|---|---|

-This is a national guide, so it cannot list all 50 state applications.
+This is a national guide, so it cannot list every state’s current portal, office hours, interview rules, or EBT number.
 Use your state SNAP site for the official form, case status, interview process, EBT customer service, renewal rules, and appeal steps.
-The USDA state directory is the best starting point for official SNAP links.

-State differences can include the name of the agency, online portal, interview method, reporting rules, replacement card process, upload deadlines, and local office hours.
-Some states also connect SNAP applications with Medicaid, TANF, child care, or utility help in the same portal.
+State differences may include the agency name, online portal, interview method, document upload rules, reporting rules, replacement card process, and local office hours.
+Some states connect SNAP, Medicaid, TANF, child care, and utility help in the same benefits portal.

 Common mistakes to avoid